 Gardner (1983) stated that bodily-kinesthetic intelligence involves the ability to use the body to complete complex and/or intricate physical tasks.
 Blemenfeld-Janes (2009) defined bodily-kinesthetic intelligence as an ability to be aware of one's body in space and motion.
 Visser, Ashton, and Vernon (2008) showed that bodily-kinesthetic intelligence was often differentiated into two components: (1) gross motor ability (e.g., extraordinary balance and co-ordination), and (2) fine motor ability (e.g., dexterity).
-As intelligence in this area is actualized into competence, there are also two categories: basic and advanced.
-Basic physical competence is often measured in terms of (1) cardiovascular endurance, (2) muscular strength, (3) muscular endurance, and (4) flexibility (Caldwell, & Huitt, 2004) while more advanced competencies are shown is such activities as dance, theatre, and sports (Visser et al.)
+As bodily-kinesthetic intelligence is actualized into competence, there are also two categories: basic and advanced.
+Basic physical competence is often measured in terms of (1) cardiovascular endurance, (2) muscular strength, (3) muscular endurance, and (4) flexibility (Caldwell, & Huitt, 2004) while more advanced competencies are shown in such activities as dance, theatre, and sports (Visser et al.)

 In order to use one's bodily-kinesthetic intelligence, one needs to have a healthy body.
 In the developed world, approximately two-thirds of adults and one-third of children are overweight (Daniels, Jacobson, McCrindle, Eckel, & Sanner, 2009; Lewis et al., 2009).
 Additionally, as global abundance increases, the epidemic of obesity is spreading rapidly to developing countries (Katz, 2005).
-In a summary of the results of an increasing emphasis on academic test scores, Caldwell and Huitt (2004) reported a reduction in children's physical activity with a resulting decline in physical fitness and an increase in fitness-related illnesses.
-In fact, Katz summarized data from the United States National Center for Health Statistics that showed the trends now in place forecast a "shorter life expectancy for children than for their parents" (p.
+Katz summarized data from the United States National Center for Health Statistics that showed the trends now in place forecast a "shorter life expectancy for children than for their parents" (p.
 62).
-Eliminating or even reducing physical activity in schools does not acknowledge research showing that physical activity positively impacts school academic achievement (Trost, 2009).

 Nutrition and physical exercise are the two primary influences on physical development, including health and well-being (Cooper, 1999).
 With respect to proper eating, a major challenge is that most adults have been taught incorrect information about eating and nutrition (Willett, Skerrett, & Giovannucci, 2001).
 It does not help that bookstores and magazines are full of competing advice on what and how to eat (Katz, 2005).
-Fortunately, researchers such as Willett et al. and Ornish (2007) are beginning to provide sound, scientifically-based recommendations on what and how much to eat.
+Fortunately, researchers and practitioners such as Willett et al., Ornish (2007), and Sisson (2009) are beginning to provide sound, scientifically-based recommendations on what and how much to eat.
 Likewise, chefs such as Ann Cooper (Cooper and Holmes, 2006) and Jamie Oliver (2009; Smith, 2008) provide guidance in how to put these ideas into practice in schools and homes.

-In a meta-analysis of 21 studies, Cook-Cottone, Casey, Feeley, and Baran (2009) found that the best results in addressing obesity were programs that targeted elementary children, were whole-school oriented (did not just target overweight children), provided children with specific information and activities regarding healthy nutrition and exercise, and had a high level of parental support.
-This would seem to suggest that preventing weight problems is more effective than addressing problems that arise with older children and youth, that providing information and assistance to parents is as important as working with children, and that schools must target both nutrition and exercise while they have children in their care.
+In a meta-analysis of 21 studies, Cook-Cottone, Casey, Feeley, and Baran (2009) found that programs producing the best results in addressing obesity targeted elementary children, were whole-school oriented (did not just target overweight children), provided children with specific information and activities regarding healthy nutrition and exercise, and had a high level of parental support.
+This suggests that preventing weight problems is more effective than addressing problems that arise with older children and youth, that providing information and assistance to parents is as important as working with children, and that schools must target both nutrition and exercise while they have children in their care.